ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Optionally, specify the acceptable values for parameters related to signature algorithm and signature keys: 'sign_alg', 'sign_parameters', 'sign_key_parameters', 'pub_key_enc' (see {{token-post}}).

 * Optionally, specify the negotiation of parameter values for signature algorithm and signature keys, if 'sign_info' and 'pub_key_enc' are not used (see {{token-post}}).

+* Optionally, specify the format of newly-generated individual keying material for group members, or of the information to derive it (see {{sec-new-update-keys}}).

+* Optionally, specificy the format and content of the payload of the Group Leaving request (see {{ssec-group-leaving}}).

 # Document Updates # {#sec-document-updates}